Do you need new math activities to keep your students engaged during small group instruction?

 We all know how hard it can be to keep students engaged in mathematics.
 If your goal is for learners of any age (or level) understanding tough concepts like addition and subtraction through repetition without getting bored before they've fully ingested them, then these four tips could help get things moving again:

 - Incorporate fine motor skills while strengthening math facts

 - Use open-ended questions during your math mini lesson that allow room for student creativity

-- Find ways where deeper thinking comes naturally so kids will feel successful (hint: refer to visuals!)
+- Find ways where deeper thinking comes naturally so kids will feel successful (hint: visuals are a great thing!)